 Aroma/Nose: the first sniff reveals apple juice with overripe apples.
 There is also a slightly dry, winey note.
 Interestingly, I can smell a raspberry followed by polyfloral honey as well.
 I feel strongly invited to take a taste!

-Taste: despite the fact that this cider is characterized as dry it conveys a honey-like sweetness on palate followed by light watery taste with light to moderate acidity.
-Then this turns to more fruity notes of ripe apples with a light raspberry hint.
+Taste: despite the fact that this cider is characterized as dry it conveys a honey-like sweetness on the palate followed by light watery taste with light to moderate acidity.
+Then this turns into more fruity notes of ripe apples with a light raspberry hint.
 The aftertaste is dry with a light astringency and floral notes.

 Overall: The incredibly pleasant aroma of the Dry invites to take a sip.
-However, to my disappointment the scent is more appealing than the taste itself.
+However, to my disappointment, the scent is more appealing than the taste itself.
 The first sip is ok conveying many fruits and floral flavors, but with every further sip you just get tired of the Dry.
 It’s a decent cider but it just doesn’t work for me.
 It promises more than gives.
 3/6